Ivica Kostović

+Academic career

 He was born in Zagreb.
 After receiving a degree in medicine in 1967 at the University of Zagreb, he worked in the Institute for Anatomy Drago Perović at the School of Medicine, where he founded and headed the Department of Neuroanatomy in 1987.
 He also founded the Croatian Institute for Brain Research in 1990, where he established the Department of Neuroscience.
-He has served as the Director of the Institute since 2000.
+He has served as the director of the institute since 2000.

 He is a professor of the Zagreb School of Medicine, also serving as the dean of faculty in the period 1992–93.
 He teaches as a professor at the University of Amsterdam.
 He has published a number of discoveries in the field of neurobiology and developmental neuroanatomy of the cerebral cortex.
-He was the Head of the Information Department at the Ministry of Health (1991-1993), Deputy Prime Minister for Social Affairs (1993–95) and of Humanitarian Affairs (1995–98).
-In 1995–98 he served as the Minister of Science and Technology, and in 1998–2000 he was the Head the Office of the President.
+He was the head of the Information Department at the Ministry of Health (1991-1993), deputy prime minister for social affairs (1993–95) and of humanitarian affairs (1995–98).
+In 1995–98 he served as the minister of science and technology, and in 1998–2000 he was the head the Office of the President.
 In the period 2000–03 he served as Deputy Speaker of the Croatian Parliament.
 He is a full member of the Croatian Academy of Sciences and Arts since 2006.
+He is a member of the Academia Europaea.

+Awards

 He was awarded the National Award for Lifetime Achievement in 2010.